survivejs/react-book/manuscript/04_implementing_notes.md

 # Implementing a Basic Note Application

 Given we have a nice development setup now, we can actually get some work done.
 Our goal here is to end up with a crude note taking application with basic manipulation operations.
-We will start by doing things the hard way.
 We will grow our application from scratch and get into some trouble.
-After that you should understand better why architecture models such as Flux are needed.
+This way you will understand why architectures such as Flux are needed.

 ## Initial Data Model